 - Turn off the water when not using it.

 Observe what single-use items do you use the most, and then switch to reusable.
-When you can't do without your daily coffee shop visit, carry reusable mug.
+When you can’t do without your daily coffee shop visit, carry a reusable mug.
 If you frequently eat in a food court, bring your cutlery.
 Picking up a to-go order?
 Ask them to pack it in your container.